passerby555/cowriehoneypot/README.md

 wget https://www.bamsoftware.com/hacks/zipbomb/zbsm.zip?randomstring
 append a ? and random string to make cowrie thinks that its a different file

-at the moment, no one report what will happens if a honeypot runs out of space or if someone unzip some zipbomb (modern unzip tools will refuse to unzip potential zip bomb)
+at the moment, no one report what will happens if a system with cowrie honeypot runs out of space or if someone unzip some zipbomb
+(modern unzip tools will refuse to unzip potential zip bomb)

 you can also try download lots of big files